-Breast cancer survivor: How a corrected diagnosis gave me hope during
+Breast cancer survivor: How a corrected diagnosis gave me hope during early pregnancy

 Gretchen Lee Herrera

 I had just finished breastfeeding my one-year-old in October 2017, when I felt a lump in my left breast during a shower.
 I knew there was a history of breast cancer on my dad’s side of the family, but at the time, I was only 36.
 So, I wasn’t worried.
 I figured it was just a clogged milk duct.

 My OB/GYN insisted that I have a mammogram the next day anyway.
 That led to a breast biopsy right afterward.
 When the results came back, I was stunned: not only did I have breast cancer — I was told it was triple-negative, the same type of cancer my aunt had died from two years earlier.

 I also happened to be six weeks pregnant with my third child.

 Why I chose MD Anderson for breast cancer treatment